btr1975/SimpleCliTools/README.md

     * Takes a standard ACL, and converts it to a Prefix-List for filtering routes on a routing protocol.

 4. A line by line file differ
-    * Takes 2 text files, and outputs a Excel spreadsheet with a highlighted diff.
+    * Takes 2 text files, and outputs a Excel spreadsheet, or html table with a highlighted diff.
+The html version is a more "smart" differ.

 5. A config splitter
     * Takes a show run, and splits the config for seeing specific sections.